tastenmo/sphinx-escad-docs/docs/building.rst

 Inside your ``docs`` folder, run::

-  make simplepdf
+  make escaddocs

 or for more control::

-  sphinx-build -M simplepdf . _build
+  sphinx-build -M escaddocs . _build